Martin Shkreli: Investigation and charges

 On December 17, 2015, Shkreli was arrested by the FBI after a federal indictment in the U.S. District Court for the Eastern District of New York was filed, charging him with securities fraud.
 The charges were filed after an investigation into his tenure at MSMB Capital Management and Retrophin.
 U.S. Attorney Robert Capers said, "Shkreli essentially ran his company like a Ponzi scheme where he used each subsequent company to pay off defrauded investors from the prior company."

 Federal prosecutors said that Shkreli and co-defendant, Evan Greebel, "engaged in multiple schemes to ensnare investors through a web of lies and deceit."
 In an interview with The Wall Street Journal, Shkreli said that he was targeted by law enforcement for his price hikes of the drug Daraprim and his flamboyant personality.

 In early 2016, Shkreli retained criminal defense attorney Benjamin Brafman to defend him.
 Due to Shkreli's notoriety and overwhelmingly negative public opinion, it was difficult to select an unbiased jury.
 At his 2017 trial, Shkreli argued that none of his investors actually lost money (some actually turned a profit) and thus his actions did not constitute a crime.
-Shkreli's frequent criticisms of the federal prosecutors in New York's Eastern District, whom he called "junior varsity" compared to their counterparts in the Southern District across the East River, both on his Facebook streaming video feed and in the hallways of the courthouse, led those prosecutors to request that judge Kiyo A. Matsumoto issue a gag order to prevent what they called a "campaign of disruption".
+Shkreli would frequently criticise the federal prosecutors in New York's Eastern District.
+Believing them inferior to their counterparts in the Southern District across the East River, he would often refer to them by the epithet "junior varsity", both on his Facebook streaming video feed and in the hallways of the courthouse.
+This led those prosecutors to request that judge Kiyo A. Matsumoto issue a gag order to prevent what they called a "campaign of disruption".
 Brafman said in response that his client was responding to baiting from the media and was also suffering from extreme anxiety because of his situation.
 Matsumoto ordered Shkreli not to speak with reporters, either in the courthouse or its immediate vicinity.